 For the last themed post on this John Urie journey, I want to talk about the life that John will be most remembered by.
 Being the first photographer in Glasgow, a lot of fame came in his direction, he was a local celebrity who was given the chance to meet a variety of people through this profession.
-He is the man behind the camera who’s story wouldn’t usually be told, but John’s experiences of the unique people he’s met in his life is the perfect way to end my journey with him!
-I’ve already touched on some of the people he’s met such as Madeleine Smith, William Miller and David Dale, but for the sake of John’s story, it’s important we mention all of the characters he’s met.
-Hope you enjoy!
+He is the man behind the camera whose story wouldn’t usually be told, but John’s experiences of the unique people he’s met in his life is the perfect way to end my journey with him!
+I’ve already touched on some of the people he’s met such as Madeleine Smith, William Miller and David Dale, but for the sake of John’s story, it’s important we mention other notable characters he’s met.

 The Cobbler Artist

-A common ground for John’s meeting of various people is his studio!
-The Cobber Artist also known as “John Kelso Hunter” was best known for his unusual practice of painting.
+A common ground for meeting people of interest was John Urie’s studio.
+The Cobbler Artist also known as “John Kelso Hunter” was best known for his unusual practice of painting.
 As John mentions “he would not do any painting except when the mood was on him, and then he would get up from his cobbler’s bench…and paint until the inspiration left him” (140).
-Like Livingstone, Hunter came to John’s studio for a portrait but was fascinated by John’s process of photography and asked for a sort of lesson.
+Like Livingstone, Hunter came to John’s studio for a portrait but was fascinated by John’s process of photography and asked for a lesson.
 What was interesting here however was the stories John got from this experience.
-Essentially, Hunter explains how one day when he was painting a portrait of the “Countess of Eglinton” he noticed that she was looking rather glum.
+Hunter explained how one day when he was painting a portrait of the “Countess of Eglinton” he noticed that she was looking rather glum.
 So he told her his best stories to cheer her up.
-This however led to the Countess leaving the high dudgeon and the next day he found his portrait canvas cut up with a five pound note wedged in the middle.
+This however led to the Countess to leaving in high dudgeon and the next day he found his portrait canvas cut up with a five pound note wedged in the middle.
 Now, these stories have no influence on John’s personal story but are the exact reason John’s life is interesting!
 He had the opportunity through photography and local fame to meet all these unique people and share their stories here.
-It makes the whole feel of John’s memoir appear to be a collection of various stories, and we really get this sense of narrative and typical story telling through John’s perspective.
+It makes John’s memoir feel like collection of various stories, and we really get this sense of story-telling through John’s perspective.

 - Urie, J. (1910).
 Glasgow and Paisley: eighty years ago.
 Paisley: A. Gardner, 1908.